Sousastep/SousaFX-docs/docs/content/playback.rst

 	The monitor mix, adjusted via the A sends from talkback mic, playback bus, click, MAIN REC, and NETWORK tracks.

-	The "playback bus" monitor send volume is also saved in SousaFX's :ref:`Monitor Mix <Monitor Mix>`
+	The "playback bus" monitor send volume is also saved in SousaFX's :ref:`Monitor Mix <Monitor Mix>`.

 B. Network